bblanchon/ArduinoJsonTroubleshooter/src/pages/v7/runtime/deserialization/crash/inside.md

 String input = readInput();
 ```

-Please review your code to make sure you're not passsing a dangling pointer to `deserializeJson()`.
+Please review your code to ensure you don't pass a dangling pointer to `deserializeJson()`.

-Does your program still crash?
+Did this solve your issue?